cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.3.5**
+- Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.
+- Add a config option to make vanilla drones smarter, eliminating the problem of them attacking their owners.

 **3.3.4**
 - Add Arms Race support from Chen's Classic Items for Laser Drone.
 - Update the icon for Artifact of Machines.